-After my first few years of studying photography in the late 1990s, I began to shy away from the darkroom.
+After my first few years of studying photography in the late 1990’s, I began to shy away from the darkroom.
 Silver gelatin prints were the standard in the photographic world, and quickly becoming unsatisfying to me.
 I wished to see the physical mark in my work, and to create objects.
 Photography as I knew it felt mass-produced and devoid of this materiality.
-When visiting art museums, I was drawn to paintings more than anything – to see the actual brushstrokes and reflect on how each one was put in place by the artist’s own hand.
+When visiting art museums, I was drawn to paintings more than anything – to see the actual brushstrokes in person and meditate on how each one was put in place by the artist’s own hand.
 Even in those early days of the Internet, I understood the significance of witnessing a physical artwork in three dimensions, of being in its presence.

 Once digital photography became the standard, the darkroom lured me back, as the tables had turned and a silver gelatin print presented itself to me as an object.
-Now that darkrooms are freed from commercial obligations, I am interested in how contemporary photographic artists are using analog processes to push the definition of the medium in ways that digital cannot.
-The experimental format of the chemigram became a natural progression for me to explore photographic paper as a physical medium unto itself, rather than simply the substrate upon which an image taken from the outside world rests.
-The application of a resist on silver gelatin paper, and subsequent exposure to light and chemicals, satisfies the missing mark of the artist I had found to be lacking in photography.
+Chemigrams became a natural progression for me to explore photographic paper as a physical medium unto itself, rather than simply the substrate upon which an image taken from the outside world rests.
+The application of a resist on silver gelatin paper, and my instinctual and immediate gestures created on the paper, satisfies the missing mark of the artist that I had found to be lacking in photography.
 As society has evolved in over 20 years through the growth of the online world and a pandemic, I find the process satisfies even more than that one concern of that young artist.